Pronunciation of 'sankaran'

 English (United States)

-A Tamil name, often associated with Lord Shiva or auspiciousness.
+A Tamil name, often referring to Lord Shiva or used as a family name.